alf10087/RD/README.md

 # RD
-##Repository for everything RD related
+## Repository for everything RD related

+*You should be able to run everything just by changing the working directory/paths, and making sure you have the packages properly installed before running everything.*

 * **Assignment 1.R:** The R file is the working file to generate the results, including a bootstrap method.